ryedin/site/_introduction/rack.md

 ### Private Network

 Each Rack creates a private network inside which it runs its servers and services.
-All access from the internet comes through load balancers which are specifically configured route traffic to your containers.
+All access from the internet comes through load balancers which are specifically configured to route traffic to your containers.

 ### Resources